Corneal Diseases, Disorders, Infections, Surgery and LASIK Eye Surgery

 - Antibiotic therapy remains the basic treatment for infections, dry eyes, burns, and foreign bodies.

-- Keratocunus: there is a new technique for cross-linking collagen using riboflavin and ultraviolet light.
+- For patients with keratoconus, there is a new technique for cross-linking collagen using riboflavin and ultraviolet light.
 This shrinks the cornea so the contact lenses can then be worn comfortably once again.

-- Penetrating Corneal Transplantation is the standard for removing vision-impairing corneal scars.
-This remains the standard for disease that involves all the layers of the cornea, herpes ulcers and scars with irregular thinning.
-However there are new procedures being used such as the partial fitness cornea transplant (DALK) and DSEK.
+- There are new procedures being used such as the partial fitness cornea transplant (DALK) and DSEK.
 DSEK consists of removing the back layers of the cornea and replacing them with a clear button through a very small incision.
 This has become the procedure of choice for Fuch’s dystrophy and corneal disturbances that may arise as a complication of cataract surgery.

 - Synthetic corneas are being used experimentally for anterior corneal diseases in some cases.
-Lastly, there are three artificial corneal models, which can be employed when corneal tissue transplantation is not advisable.
+Lastly, there are three artificial corneal models that can be employed when corneal tissue transplantation is not advisable.
 The most popular model is the Boston KPro.

-LASIK surgery and its variations have become common methods of altering the shape of the cornea to treat near-sightedness, far-sightedness, and astigmatism of moderate amounts.
+LASIK (laser-assisted in situ keratomileusis) eye surgery and its variations have become common methods of altering the shape of the cornea to treat near-sightedness, far-sightedness, and astigmatism of moderate amounts.
 The surgery is performed under a topical anesthetic (eye drops).
 A thin layer of corneal surface tissue is folded back and then light from an Excimer laser removes a thin layer of corneal tissue.
 The flap is replaced, a contact lens is then placed over the eye and patient’s vision is almost perfect right away.

-An older laser procedure was called PRK.
+An older laser procedure was called PRK (Photorefractive keratectomy).
 This has been replaced by EPI-LASIK surgery.
 In this case the laser is applied without the need to create a corneal flap.
 This is useful for smaller amounts of correction and for those who do not want any potential complication due to making a corneal flap.

-There are customized procedures using modern WaveFront technology so that microscopic irregularities in the cornea are smoothed over much as a cruise missile flies over irregular terrain.
-If considering LASIK you should have a screening examination and ask your ophthalmologist which would be the most appropriate procedure for you.
+There are customized procedures using modern WaveFront technology so that microscopic irregularities in the cornea are smoothed over.
+If considering LASIK, you should have a screening examination and ask your ophthalmologist which would be the most appropriate procedure for you.

 LASIK and its derivatives have become so standard that the military is encouraging its soldiers who will be entering potential conflict zones to have the procedure done.
 This way they can return to action sooner and not risk any difficulties wearing spectacles or contact lenses.

-Unlike the older Radial Keratotomy, people will not get fluctuations of vision at high altitude.
+Unlike the older PRK procedure, people with LASIK will not get fluctuations of vision at high altitude.
 UV blocking sunglasses are highly recommended for all people but especially for anyone who has had corneal disease or corneal surgery of any kind.